At the forefront of Islamic finance legal services

 Our lawyers have experience in structuring a range of transactions to fit within the constraints of local tax, securities and asset transfer laws adopting and modifying structures and concepts used globally in Sharia compliant financing arrangements.

 We have worked extensively on large-scale asset and structured finance transactions.
 We have also assisted a number of providers to roll out Islamic finance products for retail and corporate customers.
 This includes reviews and advice regarding taxation, credit analysis and regulatory compliance of the core concepts and structures when applied in Australia or APAC jurisdictions.

-KWM also hosted the Annual Islamic Finance Network (IFN) Forum in 2018 and has been a supporter of initiatives to assist in the development of sharia complaint funding tools in Australia.
+KWM hosted the Annual Islamic Finance Network (IFN) Forum in 2018 and 2019 and has been a supporter of initiatives to assist in the development of sharia complaint funding tools in Australia.

 Examples of Islamic finance experience include: